IKIM-Essen/ClusterDocs/docs/course/class-01-safe-access.md

 # Class 1: safe access to RCC

+!!! tip "New workstation or first RCC experience?"
+    Start with [RCC Expedition](../rcc-expedition.md).
+It is a self-contained local onboarding course for Windows 11 and current macOS covering workstation security/patching, SSH/Linux basics, the research/clinical
+    network boundary, Slurm, storage, data transfer, and reproducible workflows.

+    The course is **datensparsam** and does not report learner progress to RCC.
+    This page remains the conventional step-by-step reference tutorial.

 <section class="course-video-hero" id="watch-first">
   <p class="course-video-kicker">Recommended starting point · 8 min video</p>
   <h2>Watch the class first</h2>